smotsch/Vicsek_microFlat/README.txt

 4) Visual output:
 -----------------
-To display the results of the computations, you just have to run the script:
+To display the results of the computations with Octave
- > Display_SppFlat2D.m
+ > Display_particlesFlat2D.m  ->  plot the particles
+ > Display_macroFlat2D.m      ->  plot the macro. density/velocity
-in the folder 'visualization' with Octave (preferably )or Matlab.
+in the folder 'visualization'.
-There are 4 displayed capabilities that are proposed:
- 1) the particles
- 2) the density in 1D (in x)
- 3) the density in  2D
- 4) the particles and the density in 2D
-Of course, you need to have first compute the corresponding quantities with "./SppFlat2D".
+To have faster (and nicer) visualization, one can use paraview with the scripts
+ > paraview_density_flat2D.py
+ > paraview_particles_flat2D.py
+It requires to use the option 'T' in the parameter file "PARAMETER_MicroVic_flat.txt"line 30.

 5) The parameters:
 ------------------
- PARAMETER_SppFlat2D
+ PARAMETER_MicroVic_flat
    + N          : number of particles
    + c          : speed of the particles
    + nu         : intensity of the relaxation to the mean velocity